 - Can Reduce Instances of Declined Cards for Recurring Payments.
 Credit and debit cards expire frequently and are often lost or stolen.
 Checking account information is generally more stable.
 According to GoCardless, failure rates on recurring card payments vary but are generally over five percent, while the failure rate on ACH debits like eChecks is typically under one percent.

-- Collect Payments from People Without Credit/Debit Cards.
-Even today, there are some people that choose not to use a debit or credit card.
-EChecks allow you to collect payments from those who forgo card payments.
+- Collect Payments from People Without Credit or Debit Cards.
+Even today, there are some people that choose not to use a debit or credit card. eChecks allow you to collect payments from those who forgo card payments.

 - Convenient for B2B Payments.
 While personal checks are becoming increasingly rare, business-to-business transactions frequently involve paper checks.
-Using eChecks can speed processing times.
-Because the data is verified electronically, it can be validated more quickly than a paper check.
+Using eChecks can speed processing times and reduce mailing costs.

 Cons of eCheck Payment Processing